microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/customize-workbooks.md

 If you want to edit or include more queries in the workbook, you can edit the template for your needs.

 Workbooks are primarily based on Azure Resource Graph queries.
 However, workbooks support many different sources.
-They include KQL, Azure Resource Manager, Azure Monitor, Azure Data Explorer, custom endpoints, and others.
+They include Kusto Query Language (KQL), Azure Resource Manager, Azure Monitor, Azure Data Explorer, custom endpoints, and others.

 You can also merge data from different sources to enhance your insights experience.
 Azure Monitor has several correlatable data sources that are often critical to your triage and diagnostic workflow.
 You can merge or join data to provide rich insights using the merge control.

 Here's how to create and add a query to the Azure Hybrid benefit tab in the Cost optimization workbook.
-For this example, you add code from the [Code example](#code-example) section to help you identify which Azure Stack HCI clusters aren't using Azure Hybrid Benefit.
+For this example, you add code from the [Code example](#code-example) section to help you identify which Azure Stack hyperconverged infrastructure (HCI) clusters aren't using Azure Hybrid Benefit.

 1. Open the Workbook and select **Edit**.
-2. Select the **Rate optimization tab** , which shows virtual machines using Azure Hybrid Benefit.
+2. Select the **Rate optimization tab**.
+It shows virtual machines using Azure Hybrid Benefit.
 3. At the bottom of the page on the right side, to the right of the last **Edit** option, select the ellipsis (**…**) symbol and then select **Add**.
 This action adds a new item after the last group.
 4. Select **Add query**.
 5. Change the **Data source** to **Azure Resource Graph**.
 Leave the Resource type as **Subscriptions**.